violetavivi/violetavivi.github.io/_projects/MONET.md

 While open-access repositories based on visits are well established, we are taking a different route by inferring same-trophic-level interaction networks directly from empirical abundance time series using a hierarchical Bayesian inference framework.

 To build this, we have scoured the literature, rigorously selecting 46 global datasets based on their statistical power.
-Our goal is to provide the community with a robust, ready-to-use resource for researching coexistence and community dynamics.
+Our goal is to provide a robust, ready-to-use resource for researching coexistence and community dynamics.

 **STAY TUNED!**

 ### Members
-Violeta Calleja-Solanas (conceptualization, analysis, and inference), Sergio Picó (literature hunt), Daniel Stouffer (conceptualization), and Oscar Godoy (conceptualization)
+Violeta Calleja-Solanas, Sergio Picó, [Daniel Stouffer](https://stoufferlab.org/publications/) and [Oscar Godoy](https://oscargodoy.com/).

 {% include gallery id="gallery1" caption=" " %}